 Chronic inflammatory polyneuropathy involves nerve swelling and irritation (inflammation) that leads to a loss of strength or sensation.

-Chronic inflammatory polyneuropathy leads to a common type of damage to nerves outside the brain or spinal cord (peripheral neuropathy).
+Chronic inflammatory polyneuropathy is one cause of damage to nerves outside the brain or spinal cord (peripheral neuropathy).
 Polyneuropathy means several nerves are involved.
-It usually affects both sides of the body the same amount.
+It usually affects both sides of the body equally.

 The cause of chronic inflammatory polyneuropathy is an abnormal immune response.
 The specific triggers vary.
 In many cases, the cause cannot be identified.